makingthematrix/gailibrary/README.md

 # GAI Library
-## A very cheerful library for Artificial Intelligence in games using cellular automata and written in Rust
+## A very cheerful library for Artificial Intelligence in games

 Hello, my name is Maciej Gorywoda, and this is my attempt at creating a library for Artificial Intelligence in games, and at the same time to learn Rust.